vishesh-baj/FullStackExamVisheshBajpayee31032025/README.md

 ### For Frontend

 I use vercel for all of my frontend deployments because it provides good dx and creating CI/CD on vercel is straight forward.
-We need to give access to github repo to vercel, ANd then select the branch we want to configure, then add .env variables and any build commands if present whichresults in a deployed url we get from the platform.
+We need to give access to github repo to vercel, And then select the branch we want to configure, then add .env variables and any build commands if present whichresults in a deployed url we get from the platform.

 ## Contact and Support